Swansea Council's free annual Christmas Parade returns this Sunday, November 23rd from 5pm!

 Will there be any road closures?

 In order to stage the parade safely, a number of road closures will be in place on the evening of the event.
 Where possible, closures will be implemented on a rolling basis.
 Access for emergency will be maintained at all times.
+Diversion signs will be set up to assist traffic flow in the area however it is expected to be very busy, particularly at the times when the parade passes through the city.

 How should we get there?
 What about traffic and parking?

-This year’s parade will start at 5pm, and the city centre is expected to be very busy during the afternoon and throughout the event so it is important to allow plenty of time to arrive.
+Back to Top of ListThe city centre is expected to be very busy during the afternoon and throughout the event, make sure to plan your travel accordingly and allow plenty of time to arrive and make your way to the parade route.

 What about Park and Ride?